mcaceresb/stata-gtools/README.md

     - [ ] `absorb(fe1=group1 fe2=group2 ...)` syntax to save the FE.
     - [ ] Choose which coefs/se to save.
 - [ ] Improve formula documentation for summary statistics (e.g. `gini`)
+- [ ] Internal consistency test for various parts of `gquantiles`.
+Each function section does cases but they should be consistent!

 These are options/features/improvements I would like to add, but I don't have an ETA for them (i.e. they are a wishlist because I am either not